mrets/Help/projects_new_generator.md

 -   Line Drawings for installation identifying interconnection and installed devices
 -   PURPA Qualifying Facility approval documentation
 -   FERC Qualifying Facility certification (FERC Form 556)
--   Providing a Generator's EIA Entity ID, which is an official, unique identification number assigned by EIA can expedite the approval process.
-The EIA Entity ID is required for all Generators over 1 MW in the United States
+-   Providing a Generator's EIA Entity ID
--   If this Generator will use MISO or SPP as the reporting entity, complete and upload the MISO or SPP Release Form in the Generator documents.
+-   If this Generator will use MISO or SPP as the reporting entity, complete and upload the MISO or SPP Release Form.
 -   Documentation supporting the capacity factor calculation and the annual output of a generator (E.g., Engineering report prepared by a licensed professional engineer; solar design tool reports such as Aurora, HelioScope, PVsyst, PV Watts, etc.)